tteofili/tteofili.github.io/_posts/2021-3-16-pdpfairness.md

 ![png](/images/pdpfairness_files/mexican.png)
 ![png](/images/pdpfairness_files/puertorican.png)

-Partial depdendence plots provide a very intuitive look into how the model treats a certain feature *in isolation* with respect to any other feature.
+Partial depdendence plots provide a very intuitive look into how the model treats a certain feature *in isolation* with respect to any other feature; this makes them particularly useful to look into potential fairness concerns.

 ## References